JeremyLARDENOIS/pokemon-python/README.md

 - Make a class for players
 - Alert the client if the server crashes
 - Record the user's network protocol
+- Add library `typing` and use of it

 ## Bug Reports and Contributions